 - ETFs – Leverage contracts for ETFs are a great way to get exposure to the underlying asset without having to put up the full amount of cash.
 For example, if you wanted to buy shares of an ETF that tracked the S&P 500 index, you could use a leveraged contract that only required you to put up a fraction of the cash needed to purchase the underlying shares.

-Another way to use leverage when trading stocks is to short-sell.
-To short sell, you borrow shares of a stock and sell it with a market order when prices fall.
 When the price has fallen below your entry price you buy back your shares for a profit and return them to the broker.
 All of this happens automatically but it is one of the perks of using leveraged stock brokers.

 How does leverage work in stock trading?

 Leverage in stock trading works by allowing traders to control more money than they would be able to normally, amplifying both gains and losses.

 When you buy stocks without leverage, you are essentially buying with your own money.
 When you use leverage, you are effectively borrowing money from a broker to purchase additional shares.
 You have to pay back leverage in stocks after closing the trade.

 This technique can be useful if used correctly, as it allows traders to control a larger number of shares than they could afford otherwise without putting up more of their own cash.

 Stock trading is typically seen as a long-term investment vehicle but during the past years, day trading stocks with leverage have become increasingly more popular.
 Using leverage in investing can work but at a lower ratio of 1:5 or less.
 To better understand your potential gains and losses, using tools such as an average down stock calculator can be immensely helpful if you are continuously buying stocks with leverage.